dottjt/reddit_response/README.md

 - Have option on user to see if user has been chatted to, yet.
 - Flag to see if they've been sent a link or subreddit or yeah.
 I guess this would check the message being sent and will check for these things.
 - self-update message send status on user once
+- Track the last message you sent, so I don't get lost if there is more than 25 unread.

 ## DONE